Clinical Services at Out Youth: How to Volunteer and Practicum/Internship Placements

 Bachelor’s degree in social work or psychology OR pre-practicum Master’s level counseling student

 > Drop-in mental health advocate and/or co-group facilitator

-Master’s level counseling student looking for practicum placement
+Master’s level counseling student looking for practicum or internship placement

-> Minimum two semester (three preferred) practicum to meet program requirements
+> Practicum or internship to meet program requirements

 Licensed Professional Counseling Interns (LPC-I)